 Below the Line refers to items in a profit and loss statement that are income or expense items that are not normally incurred in a company’s day-to-day operations.
 It includes exceptional and extraordinary items that relate to another accounting period or do not apply to the current accounting period.
-Categorizing certain items in the financial statements below the line helps to separately present results from normal operations of a company.
+Categorizing certain items in the financial statements below the line helps to separately present results from the normal operations of a company.